A Working Mom Evening Routine That Makes Tomorrow Easier

 The morning rush is usually decided the night before.
 When my evening falls apart, the next morning does too.
 When I spend even fifteen minutes closing out the day, mornings feel gentler.

 This is the working mom evening routine I come back to.
-It is not a two-hour wellness ritual.
+It is not a two-hour wellness ritual although I do think I would enjoy that.
 It is five small things that take the edge off tomorrow.
-Steal what helps and skip the rest.

 And please hear me: a good routine is not one more thing to be perfect at.
 Some nights I do all five.
 Some nights I do one and go to bed.
-Both count.
+It’s really about what works for you.

 Step 1: Close the work tab in your head